Minimalist Beauty: Simple, Ethical Skin Care & Makeup

 What Is Minimalist Beauty?

 Minimalist beauty is conscious living through our skincare, hair care, and makeup routines.
-It is finding a bit of peace with what we were born with (and what we have “acquired” at this point – bags under our eyes, a little extra cellulite, maybe some stretch marks).
+It is finding a bit of peace with what we were born with (and what we have “acquired” at this point – bags under our eyes, a little extra cellulite, maybe a few stretch marks).
 It is working with our natural beauty, rather than fighting it.

 Ultimately, minimalist beauty is uncomplicated.